samvera-deprecated/hydra/CONTRIBUTING.md

   * It is a good idea to run your tests again.
 * If you've made more than one commit take a moment to consider whether squashing commits together would help improve their logical grouping.
   * [Detailed Walkthrough of One Pull Request per Commit](http://ndlib.github.io/practices/one-commit-per-pull-request/)
-  * `git rebase --interactive HEAD~<number-of-commits>` ([See Github help](https://help.github.com/articles/interactive-rebase))
+  * `git rebase --interactive master` ([See Github help](https://help.github.com/articles/interactive-rebase))
-  * To determine the number of commits on your branch: `git log master..<your-branch> --oneline | wc -l`
   * Squashing your branch's changes into one commit is "good form" and helps the person merging your request to see everything that is going on.
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request from your fork to the project.

-### Merging Changes
+### Reviewing and Merging Changes

-* It is considered "poor form" to merge your own request.
-* Please take the time to review the changes and get a sense of what is being changed.
+We adopted [Github's Pull Request Review](https://help.github.com/articles/about-pull-request-reviews/) for our repositories.
+Common checks that may occur in our repositories:

+1. Travis CI - where our automated tests are running
+2. Hound CI - where we check for style violations
+3. Approval Required - Github enforces at least one person approve a pull request.
+Also, all reviewers that have chimed in must approve.
+4. CodeClimate - is our code remaining healthy (at least according to static code analysis)

+If one or more of the required checks failed (or are incomplete), the code should not be merged (and the UI will not allow it).
+If all of the checks have passed, then anyone on the project (including the pull request submitter) may merge the code.

+*Example: Carolyn submits a pull request, Justin reviews the pull request and approves.
+However, Justin is still waiting on other checks (Travis CI is usually the culprit), so he does not merge the pull request.
+Eventually, all of the checks pass.
+At this point, Carolyn or anyone else may merge the pull request.*

+#### Things to Consider When Reviewing

+First, the person contributing the code is putting themselves out there.
+Be mindful of what you say in a review.

+* Ask clarifying questions
+* State your understanding and expectations
+* Provide example code or alternate solutions, and explain why

+This is your chance for a mentoring moment of another developer.
+Take time to give an honest and thorough review of what has changed.
 Things to consider:

   * Does the commit message explain what is going on?
-  * Does the code changes have tests? _Not all changes need new tests, some changes are refactorings_
+  * Does the code changes have tests? _Not all changes need new tests, some changes are refactors_
-  * Do all new methods, modules, and classes have comments?
-Do changed methods, modules, and classes have comments?
+  * Do new or changed methods, modules, and classes have documentation?
   * Does the commit contain more than it should?
 Are two separate concerns being addressed in one commit?
-  * Did the Travis tests complete successfully?
+  * Does the description of the new/changed specs match your understanding of what the spec is doing?

-* If you are uncertain, bring other contributors into the conversation by creating a comment that includes their @username.
+If you are uncertain, bring other contributors into the conversation by assigning them as a reviewer.
-* If you like the pull request, but want others to chime in, create a +1 comment and tag a user.

 # Additional Resources